runabol/tork/README.md

   - output.mp4
 ```

+## Special queues

+There are 4 special-purpose queues that are used by the Coordinator:

+- `pending` - incoming tasks land in this queue prior to being scheduled for processing by the Coordinator.

+- `started` - when the worker starts working on a task it inserts the task to this queue to notify the Coordinator.

+- `completed` - when a worker completes the processing of a task successfully it inserts it -- along with its output -- to this queue to notify the Coordinator.

+- `error` - when a worker encounters an error while processing a task it inserts the task to this queue to notify the Coordinator.

 # Running in a distributed mode

 To run in distributed mode we need to use an external message broker.